 Many have shared stories about their experiences with him in and out of the ring, professionally and personally.
-Each story, no matter who it was from, had a similarity: the person Chris was at his death was not the person many remembered him to be over his 22-year career and 40 years in life.
+No matter who it was from, each story had a similarity: the person Chris was at his death was not the person many remembered him to be over his 22-year career and 40 years in life.
 In fact, many remembered him to be a respectful, devoted person to his craft, his friends, and especially his family, but Chris was far from the perfect person.

 Bob Holly – From Sparky Plugg to Hardcore